AntimaDwivedi/Accident-Prone-Situation-Prediction-of-Vehicle-Using-Machine-Learning-Approaches/README.md

 #### (3) PULSE_THRESHOLD: ####
 Contains the values indicating whether or not the driver's pulse is unsuitable (0 for negative and 1 for positive).
-Long-term monitoring of human heart rate is of great importance and provides a method, namely, Photo plethysmography (PPG) can provide a means of heart rate measurement by detecting blood volume pulse (BVP) in the human face.
+Photoplethysmography (PPG) is a technique that  can provide a means of heart rate measurement by detecting **blood volume pulse (BVP)** in the human face.
 Heart rate means the number of beats per minute.
-We use Haar feature and cascade classifier to detect the heart rate of the driver from face recognition.The ideal  threshold value is 12 bpm.
+We use _**Haar feature**_ and _**cascade classifier**_ to detect the heart rate of the driver from face recognition.
+The ideal  threshold value is 12 bpm.
 We have applied a threshold value for the heart rate range if the value of heart rate is less than 90 then the value of ‘PULSE_VAL’ remains 0 and if the value of heart rate is greater than 90 then the ‘PULSE_VAL’ value will become 1.
-During blood circulation in the body, the pumping of blood causes variations in the color of skin, that go unnoticed by human eyes but it can be detected with the help of a camera.
-The most suitable place to perform this is the forehead of the subject and the size of the rectangle depends on the space.

 ## Calculating target variable ##
-The target variable of our dataset, i.e., ‘RESULT_ACCIDENT’ stores the possibility of accident occurrence given a certain value of the forestated features.
+The target variable of our dataset, i.e., **‘RESULT_ACCIDENT’** stores the possibility of accident occurrence given a certain value of the forested features.
 The value of the target variable is calculated with the help of the following
 algorithm:
 1. Observe the value of EAR_THRESHOLD and compare it with the real-time EAR. <br>
 2. Observe the value of PULSE_THRESHOLD and compare it with the real-time PUlSE_VAL <br>